awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 Accept wildcard characters: False
 ```

-### -PassThru
+### -Quiet
-Returns an array object showing the results of the import.
+Suppresses returning the results of the input.

 ```yaml
 Type: SwitchParameter